mila-iqia/blocks/docs/cg.rst

 Theano variable, in two ways:

-* It defines the *role* this variable plays in the computation graph e.g. it will label weights matrics and biases as parameters, keep track of which variables where the in- and outputs of your bricks, and more.
+* It defines the *role* this variable plays in the computation graph e.g. it will label weights matrices and biases as parameters, keep track of which variables where the in- and outputs of your bricks, and more.
 * It constructs *auxiliary variables*.
 These are variables which are not an output of your brick, but might still be of interest.
 For example, if you are